marciomonzon/dev-test/README.md

 * Fluent Validation;
 * Fluent API;
 * Mediatr;
-* CQRS;
 * XUnit;
 * NSubstitute for Moqs

 ## Architecture
-<p> This project was made using Hexagonal Architecture and following DDD principles with CQRS.
-Also the API was made following REST principles. </p>
+<p> This project was made using Hexagonal Architecture and following DDD principles. </p>

 ## Unit Tests
 * Tests made using xUnit and AAA pattern;